Editorial Review

 Dosing Protocols in Testosterone Peptide Research

-Research protocols for testosterone-supporting peptides vary by compound, route of administration, and study objectives.
-The following reflect dosing ranges from published literature — for research reference only:
+Research protocols for testosterone-supporting peptides vary by compound, route, and study goal.
+The following reflect dosing ranges from published literature — for research reference only.

-Gonadorelin: Pulsatile subcutaneous injection at 25–600 ng/kg per pulse, administered every 90–120 minutes via programmable pump.
-This mimics the natural GnRH secretion pattern.
-Simpler protocols use 100 mcg subcutaneously 2–3 times daily, though these do not fully replicate physiological pulsatility.
+Gonadorelin: Pulsatile subcutaneous injection at 25–600 ng/kg per pulse, given every 90–120 minutes via programmable pump.
+This mimics the natural GnRH pattern.
+Simpler protocols use 100 mcg subcutaneously 2–3 times daily.
+These do not fully replicate natural pulsatility.
 Treatment durations in fertility studies range from 3 to 24 months.

-HCG: Standard protocols range from 250 IU every other day (for intratesticular testosterone maintenance during TRT) to 1500–2000 IU three times weekly (for stimulation of Leydig cell testosterone production).
+HCG: Standard protocols range from 250 IU every other day (for intratesticular testosterone maintenance during TRT) to 1500–2000 IU three times weekly (for Leydig cell stimulation).
 Higher doses may cause LH receptor desensitization.
-Duration varies from 4 weeks (diagnostic protocols) to indefinite (maintenance therapy).
+Duration varies from 4 weeks (diagnostic) to ongoing (maintenance).
 Reconstitute with bacteriostatic water — use our peptide calculator for precise dilution volumes.

 Enclomiphene: Oral dosing at 12.5–25 mg daily.
 The 25 mg dose produced the most consistent testosterone normalization in phase III trials.
-Treatment duration in studies ranges from 12 weeks to 3 years, with sustained efficacy and no evidence of tachyphylaxis.
-Hormone monitoring (total testosterone, LH, FSH, estradiol) is recommended at 4-week intervals during initial treatment.
+Study durations range from 12 weeks to 3 years, with sustained effectiveness and no sign of tolerance.
+Hormone monitoring (total testosterone, LH, FSH, estradiol) is recommended every 4 weeks during initial treatment.

 Important Disclaimer